igor110055/rotura-desktop/README.md

 apiPort=9000
 ```

 You can choose a port number other than 9000.
-The config file is usually found on the same folder where the BTDEX application is executed.
-If you installed a DEB (Linux) the config file is found at `~/.config/btdex`.
+The config file is usually found on the same folder where the Rotura application is executed.
+If you installed a DEB (Linux) the config file is found at `~/.config/rotura`.
 The API will be available at `http://localhost:9000/api/v1/`, with the following endpoints:
  - `http://localhost:9000/api/v1/summary`
  - `http://localhost:9000/api/v1/ticker`
- - `http://localhost:9000/api/v1/orderbook/SIGNA_TRT` (or any other pair listed on the *summary*)
+ - `http://localhost:9000/api/v1/orderbook/ROTURA_TRT` (or any other pair listed on the *summary*)
- - `http://localhost:9000/api/v1/trades/SIGNA_TRT` (or any other pair listed on the *summary*)
+ - `http://localhost:9000/api/v1/trades/ROTURA_TRT` (or any other pair listed on the *summary*)

 ## Logging